DieselBank/frontend-challenge-2/README.md

 ## Objectives:
 - Implementing all the user stories would be nice, but keep your focus on the objectives below instead, they're more important to show your development skills.

-- The implementation of a global state manager, with unit tests, is mandatory, since this is a good practice that helps the code to scale well and be trustworthier.
+- The implementation of a global state manager (Redux, context, Bloc, etc.) is mandatory since this is a good practice that helps the code to scale well and be trustworthier.

 - You can use React (Web), React Native or Flutter for this challenge.
 Feel free to modularize your code, choose any design pattern you prefer and use third-party dependencies/UI components if needed.